aau-claaudia/aicloud-docs/docs/slurm.md

   completed and relinquished the resources.*

 Time limit
-: [Partitions]("https://aicloud-docs.claaudia.aau.dk/slurm/#selecting-a-partition") may impose time limits.
+: [Partitions](#selecting-a-partition) may impose time limits.
 These limits define the longest time your job can run for in the specific partition.
 They can be viewed with the `sinfo` command.
 If your job has not ended by this time limit, it will be automatically cancelled.
-In the days leading up to the [service windows]("https://www.researcher.aau.dk/guides/research-data/high-performance-computing/terms-and-conditions-of-use-of-hpc-resources#scheduled-service-windows-for-strato-and-ai-cloud"), you will also be met by a time limit, which prevents you from launching jobs with end dates that surpass the date of the servicewindow.
+: *In the days leading up to the [service windows](https://www.researcher.aau.dk/guides/research-data/high-performance-computing/terms-and-conditions-of-use-of-hpc-resources#scheduled-service-windows-for-strato-and-ai-cloud), you will also be met by a time limit, which prevents you from launching jobs with end dates that surpass the date of the servicewindow.
 If the `time` parameter is not set, Slurm assumes you ask for the default maximum time for the partition.
+You will thus have to calculate how much time you have before the service window, and then submit a job with this parameter added.
-To submit a job that runs for 1 day and 8 hours, you can simply add `time=1-8:00:00` to your Slurm command.
+To submit a job that runs for 1 day and 8 hours, you can simply add `time=1-8:00:00` to your slurm command.
-Make sure to read about our recommendations for using [checkpointing]("https://aicloud-docs.claaudia.aau.dk/slurm/#checkpointing) to work with time limits.
+Additionally you can read about our recommendations for using [checkpointing](#checkpointing) to work with time limits.*

 ## Checking the current state of the queue system